bernie724/archi/README.md

 Start: Boot the Arch Linux iso [VM recommended]

-Make sure your harddrive is setup as 3 partitions sda1 sda2 sda3
+Make sure your harddrive is setup as 3 partitions sda1 sda2 sda3 [there is a script for this, sort of...]

 These scripts should be a tarball somewhere local say /tmp/archi.tgz